Forgecamp/simple-pomo/look-and-feel.md

 # About Screen

-    -This whole thing is basically one big placeholder; identify best practices and implement them
+    -(DONE) This whole thing is basically one big placeholder; identify best practices and implement them

 # Authentication Screen